-We had a meeting today with some great guys with an even greater service that we’re going to be integrating with our online accounting software (more on that another time).
+We had a meeting today with some great guys with an even greater service that we’re going to be integrating with our online bookkeeping software (more on that another time).
 Their service is exposed as a .Net SOAP webservice.
 Now you’d think that wouldn’t be a problem for us as our own accounting API uses the same technology.
 Well, you’d be wrong.
 Our core product is still coded in classic ASP / VBScript.

 So the challenge was to talk to a SOAP webservice from VBScript.
 Google threw up a few results, none of them exactly what I needed.
 The closest was a blog post by Ken Hughes.
 So I took his approach and re-wrote it for my needs.
 It’s not the prettiest piece of code I’ve ever written, and would certainly be nicer as a class.
 But it does the job.

 Enough talk, here are the goods.
 First an include file with all the functions, etc: